inlets/docs.inlets.dev/docs/uplink/troubleshooting.md

 Check if your tunneled service supports Proxy Protocol and verify the configuration at each network hop:

-- Load balancers (AWS ALB, nginx, HAProxy)
+- Load balancers (AWS ALB, Traefik, HAProxy)
 - Ingress controllers
 - Service meshes (Istio, Linkerd)
 - The tunneled application itself